PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 3. When loading ``instructions-*.fs``, ``:`` defines cross comipiler words and  ``::`` also defines cross compiler words.
 Really what ``::`` does is a bitwise ``or`` of the instruction words defined with ``:``.

-4. When loading the target forth source, there is only ``:``. ``header-\*`` words convert cross-compiled words into bitstream words.
+4. When loading the forth libraries and application, there is only ``:``. ``header\*`` words convert cross-compiled words into target dictionary words.
 And finally in the application forth files, once again ``:`` has its normal meaning, it refers to words which are compiled into the target FPGA's RAM.

-Did you get that?  is all quite confusing.
+Did you get that?
+It is all quite confusing.
 More importantly did I get that right?

 Words Added to the GForth Main Dictionary
 *****************************************